FOSTER: Feature Boosting and Compression for Class-Incremental Learning: Method

-The upper part is the logits of old classes, and the lower part is the logits of new ones.
-The lower part requires the new module $\mathcal F_{t}$ to learn how to correctly classify new classes, thus enhancing the model's plasticity to redeem the performance on new classes.
-The upper part encourages the new module to fit the residual between $y$ and $\mathrm F_{t-1}$.
-Note that the final output probabilities are computed with softmax of both old and new categories, and thus the increase of classes facilitates the discovery of crucial information ignored by $\mathrm F_{t-1}$.
+The lower part is the logits of new classes, and the upper part is that of old ones.
+As we claimed in Sec.~\ref{sec:intro}, the lower part requires the new module $\mathcal F_{t}$ to learn how to correctly classify new classes, thus enhancing the model's plasticity to redeem the performance on new classes.
+The upper part encourages the new module to fit the residuals between $y$ and $\mathrm F_{t-1}$, thus encouraging $\mathcal F_{t}$ to exploit more pivotal patterns for classification.